openbohemians/prime/README.md

 Prime is a logical programming language in the the heiritage of Prolog.

-Prime has a flexible and open syntax.
-In contrast to Prolog, Prime is not a a predicate logic.
+In contrast to Prolog, Prime does not use predicate logic.
+Instead Prime allows an open syntax.
 Prime programs are made up of sentences, and sentences are constructed of atoms.
 These atoms can be either words, numbers strings or a collection thereof.
 Symbols and numbers generally make up the bulk of a Prime program's logic, whereas text is used for I/O.